TimothyFothergill/TimothyFothergill/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 In my spare time, I'm currently working on NetBitPets, a web-based game served with microservices.
+- 🔭 In my spare time, I'm currently working on improvements to Matchagana, a web-based aid for learning Japanese Hiragana.
-- 🔭 I'm also working on a personal website in Scala
+- 🔭 I'm also working on improvements to a personal website in Scala
-- 🌱 I’m currently learning about frontend design
+- 🌱 I’m currently learning more about Terraform and AWS
 - ⚡ Fun fact: I used to run a social group in the UK.
 We met and played board games.
 It was a good time!